dewyze/putter/README.md

 - Ability to watch any instance of a class calling a method
 - Active Record specific printing
-- Ignore methods defined on `Object`
-- Protected methods (so things like `inspect` don't cause stack level too deep errors
 - Checking Rails.env to double check that putter is not called in production
+- Whitelist methods from ignored classes

 ## Contributing